GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

   In this case, the recurrent units act on word sequences It comprises an embedding layer that maps individual words to 128-dimensional vectors.
   Those vectors are then fed to the #acr("RNN"), which is followed by fully connected layers.
+  Other architectures are also provided by #speechbrain such as a _TransformerLM_, based on the famous Transformer architecture @vaswani_attention_nodate.
-- Finally, the *acoustic model* performs the actual task of speech recognition.
+- Finally, the *acoustic model* performs the actual task of speech recognition by mapping audio features to tokens.
   It employs a #acr("CRDNN") architecture for the encoder, which maps audio features (#acr("STFT"), #acr("MFCC")...) to tokens.
   #speechbrain applies an additional #acr("CTC") @graves_towards_2014 loss to the encoder.
   The #acr("CTC") cost function allows the training of recurrent architectures to perform speech recognition without requiring prior alignment between the input and target sequences.

-We have also explored a more powerful model relying on transformers
-#draft[
-  - citation
-  - explain methodo ?
-  - benchmark -> finish current experiment (warning: takes a long time to run) ]

-#include "asr_models_comparison.typ"
+  Alternatively, #speechbrain ships a Transformer-based encoder-decoder also using the #acr("CTC") training strategy.

+To choose the best model for our use case, we empirically compared three models provided in #speechbrain.
+We evaluated them on the #librispeech training set which contains 25,539 samples ranging from 3 to 16 seconds.

 We have integrated the #speechbrain #acr("ASR") library into the simulator.
 The input signals used for each source are drawn from the #librispeech @panayotov_librispeech_2015 (@sec:simulator:simulator:components:sound_sources).
 The simulator loads the ground truth transcripts along with the clean signal.
 Thus, our #acr("ASR") module can be fed with the listened signal computed by the simulator, and the obtained transcription can then be compared with the ground-truth one.

-#draft[
-  We should compare the two ASR models.\
-  I think that we have kept the light model...
-]
+#include "asr_models_comparison.typ"

 ==== Computing of #acr("WER")-maps